Arab–Byzantine prisoner exchanges: Background

 Centuries of war between the Byzantine Empire and the Arab Caliphate had led to a degree of mutual understanding and respect, evidenced by a regular pattern of diplomatic and cultural exchange between the two powers.
 This is exemplified in the protocols for the imperial receptions at the Byzantine court, where the "Eastern Muslims" are accorded the first place immediately after any ecclesiastical officials, including Bulgarians and Frankish co-religionists.

 There was also humane treatment of prisoners of war by both sides; on the Byzantine side, although Arab prisoners were usually paraded in triumphal processions, they were otherwise generally well treated.
 Senior figures that were state prisoners were often honoured guests during the duration of their captivity, being regularly invited to attend races at the Hippodrome or imperial banquets at the Great Palace; they were often given gifts as part of imperial ceremonies.

-Nevertheless, the rank and file were usually sold off as slaves or kept in prison until ransomed or exchanged.
+Nevertheless, the rank and file were usually sold off for slavery in the Byzantine Empire or kept in prison until ransomed or exchanged.
 Most were employed as a labour force, although some who might be induced to convert to Christianity were given lands to settle.
 Otherwise they enjoyed the freedom to worship at mosques of their own.
 Al-Muqaddasi noted that although the Arab captives were made to work as slaves, they could earn money, and that the Byzantines "do not force any of them to eat pork, and they do not slit their noses or their tongues".